tupperkion/Steamworks/WebSocketTable.md

 # `WebSocketTable`

-WebSocketTables are similar to the wpilib NetworkTables, in that they allow a synchronized table to be stored between multiple devices.
+WebSocketTables are similar to the WPILib NetworkTables, in that they allow a synchronized table to be stored between multiple devices.
 They work differently at a fundamental level though, which improves compatibility and performance in many cases.

 WebSocketTables run by using WebSockets as a pipeline, which allows for easy compability with JavaScript.
 Unlike with NetworkTables, updates are sent as soon as a change is made in a table, ensuring minimal latency.
 WebSocketTables currently support Strings, doubles, and boolean values.